Borislav Stoyanov: Bulgaria and North Macedonia

 During the 2010–11 season, he played for Akademik Sofia in six league matches and one match in the Bulgarian Cup.

 For the 2011–12 season, he moved to Nesebar.

 In July 2012, he played for FK Bregalnica Štip.

 For the 2013–14 season, he moved to Slivnishki geroi.

+Germany

-For the 2014–15 season, he signed with SV Schwarzhofen in Germany.
+In the summer of 2014, he went to Germany and he signed with SV Schwarzhofen in Germany.

 Since 2015 he moved to Futsal Club TV Wackersdorf and will play at the highest level of futsal in Germany Futsal-Regionalliga Süd.